Self-teaching oneself is much more difficult and time consuming than I would have ever thought.

-On months like these I wish I had a soundproofed room where I would have been able to retreat and concentrate into a quiet and serene environment.
-Nevertheless, as my children are the apple of my eyes, and that as parent I am quite the anxious type, I do think that my brain would have been constantly bombarded with concerned feels and questions about what they might be doing without adult surveillance, for they are still at an age of exploring and learning through innocent mischievous deed.
-A reminder that the other day, while I was busy writing, and where I thought that they were both busy trying to fix something flammable with a lighter, and where the incident that followed could have resulted into the burning down of our house.
-So, I prefer to keep eyes and ears on their activities than focusing on writing while they are on holidays.
+On months like these I wish that I had a soundproofed room where I could retreat to concentrate in a quiet and serene little area.
+Nevertheless I would have remained anxious for my children are still at an age where they explore and learn through innocent mischievous deed, where thus they need to remain under constant adult surveillance.
+A reminder that the other day, while I was busy writing, in the room that’s next to mine they were both busy trying to fix something with a lighter they’ve found, and where the flames fell down to burn our linoleum floor.
+So, I prefer to keep both eyes and ears on my children instead of focusing on writing while they are on holidays.

 If I was already a skillful and methodical writer it would have surely been different, but right now I am still at the beginning of this self-taught adventure, and I don’t even know if pushing myself will lead me towards rewards like money or a great job, thus I prefer calm down my game for now as nothing is certain.

 That’s why I decided to diminish posting online so as to not get more overwhelmed than I am, preferring to use my time more wisely.
 I also need to think about a good execution plan, and formulate a schedule that I will be able to stick with on the long term.
 And as for my book, I get to it at night or early in the morning, when everyone is asleep… but for some days now I have seriously been thinking about putting an end to depriving myself of rest, at least not until I acquired the needed skills.